YoungMayor/shellbase-api-nextjs/.github/pull_request_template.md

 ---

-Thank you for contributing to Cheatography! 💙
+Thank you for contributing to ShellBase! 💙